linwang6/CAML/README.md

     python caml.py -m markers.list -i gene_exxpression_data -g 50 -o classification

-please note that the parameter -g for the feature selection, setting the '-g 50' should work well for most of the cases (please note that when you want to classify more than 10 different classes, please increasing the number to number of desired classification * 10).
+please note that the parameter -g for the feature selection, setting the '-g 50' should work well for most of the cases (Please see our paper).
+Please note that when you want to classify more than 10 different classes, please fell free to increase the number to [number of desired classification] * 10, it works well for most cases.

 #### Projection of single-cell/single-nuc/bulk RNA-Seq data